sahib/misc/performance/3_memory.rst

 .. note::

-   TODO: is that slide really important?
-If yes, make it prettier using a diagram.
+   NUMA is a term you might come across.

    Linux is NUMA capable and that's why it's such a popular server and superomputer operating system.
 Or one of the reasons at least.